stefanradev93/BayesFlow/README.md

 In order to use this method, you should only provide the `summary_loss_fun` argument to the `AmortizedPosterior` instance:

 ```python
 amortizer = bf.amortizers.AmortizedPosterior(inference_net, summary_net, summary_loss_fun='MMD')
 ```

+The amortizer knows how to combine its losses.

 ### References and Further Reading